 Note.
 1. Summarisation methods are discussed in detail in [O'H], 2.1 - 2.24.

-- 2. The dimensional aspects above underscore the principle of parsimony: one should seek to work in as low a dimensionality (i.e., with as few parameters) as possible.
+2. The dimensional aspects above underscore the principle of parsimony: one should seek to work in as low a dimensionality (i.e., with as few parameters) as possible.
 [It is quite common to find the complexity of a theory growing uncontrollably with increase in dimension.
-This phenomenon is called the curse of dimensionality, a term due to Richard Bellman.] - 3.
-If the right dimensionality is not clear, we may be able to formalise the trade-off between the better fit a higher dimension can provide against the extra complexity by using methods such as Akaike's Information Criterion (AIC): see e.g. [O'H], Ch.
-7. - 5.
-Integration.
-Bayesian statistics involves the need for integration in several ways: - (i) to get $f(x) = \int f(x|\theta)f(\theta)d\theta$, - (ii) to get marginal posterior densities from joint posterior densities e.g., to eliminate nuisance parameters, - (iii) to produce summary statistics as above e.g., posterior means, etc. Such integrations may be hard or impossible to do analytically.
+This phenomenon is called the curse of dimensionality, a term due to Richard Bellman.]

+3. If the right dimensionality is not clear, we may be able to formalise the trade-off between the better fit a higher dimension can provide against the extra complexity by using methods such as Akaike's Information Criterion (AIC): see e.g. [BF] 5.2.1, [O'H], Ch.
+7.

+5. Integration.

+Bayesian statistics involves the need to integrate in several ways:

+(i) to get $f(x|\theta)f(\theta)d\theta$ ,

+(ii) to get marginal posterior densities from joint posterior densities - e.g., to eliminate nuisance parameters,

+(iii) to produce summary statistics as above - e.g., posterior means, etc.

+Such integrations may be hard or impossible to do analytically.
 We may need to integrate numerically.
-This may be computer-intensive, and involves a good knowledge of, e.g., - (a) numerical analysis as a branch of mathematics, - (b) computer implementation e.g., by using the NAG Library [NAG = Numerical Algorithms Group, Oxford University].
+This may be computer-intensive, and involves a good knowledge of, e.g.,

+(a) numerical analysis as a branch of mathematics,

+(b) computer implementation - e.g., by using the NAG Library [NAG = Numerical Algorithms Group, Oxford University].

-Within the last few years, much theoretical and practical progress in such areas has been made, using techniques such as the Gibbs sampler and Markov Chain Monte Carlo (MCMC) methods.
-Such methods are still being intensively developed, but are too advanced for courses at this level.
-However, MCMC often provides the crucial numerical breakthrough needed to make implementation of a complicated Bayesian analysis practically feasible.
+Since c.
+1990 (e.g. the Gelfand-Smith paper in JASA), much theoretical and practical progress in such areas has been made, using Markov Chain Monte Carlo (MCMC) methods - techniques such as the Metropolis-Hastings algorithm (VI.4 above and VII.6 below) and the Gibbs sampler.
+Such methods are extensively used nowadays (see e.g. the MSc in Statistics here).
+MCMC often provides the crucial numerical breakthrough needed to make implementation of a complicated Bayesian analysis practically feasible.
+Postscript: Amenability.